The concept of intermittent fasting has taken the health and wellness world by storm.

 When applied properly, Eat Stop Eat sets you up for 1–2 days’ worth of a calorie deficit each week.
 Over time, this reduction in your total calorie intake could result in weight loss as you burn more calories than you take in.

-However, current evidence doesn’t indicate that restricting calories for an entire day at a time is any more effective for reducing weight than the continual daily calorie restriction that most traditional diets utilize (
+However, current evidence doesn’t indicate that restricting calories for an entire day at a time is any more effective for reducing weight than the continual daily calorie restriction that most traditional diets use (

 Still, data on this potential benefit is limited, and there seems to be significant variability in how quickly people transition into ketosis.

-Thus, it’s unlikely that everyone will reach ketosis within the 24-hour fasting window used in the Eat Stop Eat diet.
+That’s why it’s unlikely that everyone will reach ketosis within the 24-hour fasting window used in the Eat Stop Eat diet.

 More research is needed to better understand how metabolic changes that may occur on an Eat Stop Eat diet can influence fat reduction and overall weight loss efforts.